Deploying to Kubernetes

 kubectl set image deployment/<app-name>-app <app-name>=<new-image>

 Using livenessProbes and readinessProbe allows you to tell Kubernetes about the state of your applications, in order to ensure availability of your services.
 You will need a minimum of 2 replicas for every application if you want to have zero downtime deployment.
-This is because the rolling upgrade strategy first kills a running replica in order to place a new one.
+This is because the rolling upgrade strategy first stops a running replica in order to place a new one.
 Running only one replica will cause a short downtime during upgrades.

 Deploying a Service Registry in Kubernetes